Presidential transition of Barack Obama: Resignation from Senate offices

-At the time of their election, President-elect Obama and Vice President-elect Joseph Biden were incumbent U.S. Senators from Illinois and Delaware respectively.
-In accordance with Article I, Section 6 of the United States Constitution, both were required to resign their respective Senate seats on or before January 20, 2009, in order to become President and Vice President.
+At the time of their election, President-elect Obama and Vice President-elect Joe Biden were incumbent U.S. senators from Illinois and Delaware respectively.
+In accordance with Article I, Section 6 of the United States Constitution, both were required to resign their respective Senate seats on or before January 20, 2009, in order to become president and vice president.

 Obama Senate transition

 Obama resigned from the Senate effective November 16, 2008.
 Initially, it was thought that his replacement would be named by Illinois Governor Rod Blagojevich.
 Since the term for the seat expired in January 2011, it would come up for its normal election in 2010 with no special election necessary.
 Blagojevich was expected to name Obama's immediate successor in the Senate by January 3, 2009.
 However, on December 9, 2008, the status of Obama's succession in the Senate was cast in doubt after Blagojevich was arrested on federal corruption charges, which included allegedly attempting to sell the appointment.
 Although placed in federal custody and released on $4,500 bail, as long as he remained governor Blagojevich continued to have sole authority to make the appointment.
 Several Democrats, including Sen. Dick Durbin, asked the Illinois General Assembly to schedule a special election instead.

 Speaking through a surrogate, Obama called for Blagojevich's resignation on December 10.
 Had Blagojevich resigned or been removed from office before making the appointment, the duty would have fallen to Illinois Lt.
 Gov. Pat Quinn, who would succeed Blagojevich as governor.
 However, Illinois Senate president Emil Jones said that he would call the Senate back into session to write a law that would result in Obama's replacement being determined in a special election.

 However, after the state legislature did not pass a law mandating a special election for the seat, on December 30, Blagojevich announced that he was appointing Roland Burris, a former Illinois Attorney General, Illinois Comptroller, and U.S. Treasury Department official, to the seat, citing his constitutional duty in the absence of a law requiring a special election.

 Blagojevich, Burris, and Representative Bobby Rush urged the public to consider the qualifications of Burris as a public servant and not the scandals in which Blagojevich was embroiled.